cbdewolf/cs3980-final/README.md

 pytest -v
 ```

-in the ***root*** of the folder, which should be the same terminal as the one you used to launcg FastAPI, install the dependencies, etc.
+in the ***root*** of the folder, which should be the same terminal as the one you used to launch FastAPI, install the dependencies, etc.